CMSgov/beneficiary-fhir-data/docs/rfcs/0022-beneficiary-merging.md

 In both cases, the response will contain a `link` field marked as `seealso`, which links to the other resource.

 As opposed to the `replaced-by`/`replaces` solution, this does not attempt to convey identity, which is helpful in the event that an un-merge occurs.

+The `_include` operation can be supported here just like in the previous option.

 We will still need an alternative way to convey which resource is the most current one.
 This may need to be accomplished with an extension.